NgoMing/Spring-In-Action-4/README.md

 6. View implementation is the next stop
 7. Response object

+##### Spittr application
+* Simple Micro-blogging application
+* Two essential domain concepts:
+  - Spitters: the users of the application
+  - Spittles: the brief status updates that users publish

 ### Take note about Core Spring
 * A framework - provide a standard way to build and deploy application